 The Federal Direct PLUS Loan is a federally insured fixed rate loan for parents who have been approved after a credit check is preformed regardless of income or assets.
-The interest rate for 2017-2018 is 7.00%.
 The interest rates on new loans are fixed for the life of the loan; however, every July 1, each year’s new loans will have different fixed rates based on the current market rates.
-In addition to interest, you will also pay a loan origination fee that is a percentage of the principal amount of each PLUS Loan that you receive.
+In addition to interest, the borrower will also pay a loan origination fee of the principal amount of each PLUS Loan.

 The Federal Direct Parent PLUS loan is legally in the parent’s name and can never be transferred to their student.